gustarus/depler/readme.md

 As you see, I have default value for base image name (`mhart/alpine-node:10.16`), but I override this value with `--build-arg` and set this arg to `arm64v8/node:10.16.1-buster-slim` on docker build stage.

+## Scenario
+Deploy tells tool to run the image as a single detached container with te following scenario:
+1. Stop all containers with matched name.
+2. Run new container with the tag.

 ## Commands
 ### `Deploy`